qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 A more precise tolerance (lower value) requires more iterations and will take longer to calculate.

-The distance from the calculated pole to the polygon boundary will be stored as a new attribute in the output layer.

 .. figure:: img/pole_inaccessibility.png
    :align: center